 • Credited service is your years and months of service used in the Plan formula for calculating your pension benefit.
 Generally speaking, it includes you period of employment as a covered employee.
 It may also include certain periods of agreement service that are followed by covered employment.
 Service with an acquired company may also be counted toward credited service.
-(See the definition of "credited service" on Page 35 for rules used to determine credited service effective January 1, 2018.)
+(See the definition of "credited service" on Page 36 for rules used to determine credited service effective January 1, 2018.)
 In addition, the Plan was frozen for purposes of benefit accrual if you are initially hired, rehired or transferred from agreement service (or other non-covered employment) to covered employment on or after January 1, 2018.
 In other words, if you are initially hired, rehired or transferred from agreement service (or other non-covered employment) to covered employment on or after January 1, 2018, no period of service on or after that date is included as credited service.

 • Offset amount is a portion of your estimated Social Security or Railroad Retirement benefit, whichever is applicable.
-In general, you are eligible for Railroad Retirement benefits if you complete at least 120 months of railroad service (60 months if performed after 1995) at Union Pacific or elsewhere.
+In general, you are eligible for Railroad Retirement benefits if you complete at least 60 months of railroad service (120 months if you don't have 60 months of railroad service performed after 1995) at Union Pacific or elsewhere.
 The formula includes this offset amount to reflect that a portion of these federal benefits are paid for by Union Pacific.
-For details, see Appendix B (Your Social Security or Railroad Retirement Benefits) beginning on Page 37.
+For details, see Appendix B (Your Social Security or Railroad Retirement Benefits) beginning on Page 38.

 Additional Benefit Adjustments: If you participated in a pension plan with an affiliated or acquired company, your benefits may be adjusted for any benefits or service you earned under your prior plan.
-For details, see Appendix C (Special Rules for Former Employees of Acquired Companies) beginning on Page 38.
+For details, see Appendix C (Special Rules for Former Employees of Acquired Companies) beginning on Page 39.